mangrovedao/mangrove-core/test/core/gas/README.md

   - on offer success
     - now empty offer list (out of liquidity): `PosthookSuccessNewOfferSameList_WithNoOtherOffersGasTest`
     - offer exists on offer list with new offer at various tick-distances: `PosthookSuccessNewOfferSameList_WithOtherOfferGasTest`
-    - offer also exists on same tick as new offer price (only higher ticks tested): `PosthookSuccessNewOfferSameList_WithOtherOfferAndOfferOnSameTickGasTest`
+    - offer also exists on same tick as new offer price (only higher ticks tested): `PosthookSuccessNewOfferSameList_WithOtherOfferAndOfferOnSameTickTreeIndexGasTest`
     - two offers posted, one at same tick as taken offer, gas measured of second at various tick-distances: `PosthookSuccessNewOfferSameList_WithPriorNewOfferAndNoOtherOffersGasTest`
   - on offer failure
     - same as offer success: Named `PosthookFailureNewOfferSameList_*` instead of `PosthookSuccessNewOfferSameList_*`. (has exact same gas costs)